Percolation on triangulations: a bijective path to Liouville quantum gravity: A bijection between Kreweras walks and percolated triangulations

 Theorem~\ref{thm:bij-OB} will be proved in Section~\ref{sec:appendix-bijection}.
 The proof is based on a non-trivial reinterpretation of a bijection of the first author \cite{bernardi-dfs-bijection}.

-Note that Theorem~\ref{thm:bij-OB} implies in particular that the subset $\mK^{(0,0)}$ of non-empty walks in $\mK$ ending at $(0,0)$ (i.e.\ non-empty words with no unmatched steps) is in bijection with the set $\mT_P^{(0,0)}$ of pairs $(M,\sigma)\in\mT_P$ with two outer edges.
-Upon removing the top-edge of $(M,\sigma)\in\mT_P^{(0,0)}$, we obtain a site-percolated triangulation (without boundary).
-Clearly this operation allows to identify $\mT_P^{(0,0)}$ with the set of site-percolated loopless rooted triangulations such that the root-edge is oriented from a white vertex to a black vertex.
+Note that Theorem~\ref{thm:bij-OB} implies in particular that the subset $\mK^{(0,0)}$ of non-empty walks in $\mK$ ending at $(0,0)$ (i.e.\ non-empty words with no unmatched steps) is in bijection with the set $\mT_P^{(0,0)}$ of percolated near-triangulations $(M,\sigma)$ in $\mT_P$ having two outer edges.
+Upon removing the top-edge of $(M,\sigma)\in\mT_P^{(0,0)}$, we obtain a percolated triangulation (without boundary).
+Clearly this operation allows to identify $\mT_P^{(0,0)}$ with the set of percolated loopless rooted triangulations such that the root-edge is oriented from a white vertex to a black vertex.
 We summarize:

 \begin{cor} The mapping $\Phi$ induces a bijection $\Phi_0$ between the set $\mK^{(0,0)}$ of non-empty walks in $\mK$ ending at $(0,0)$ and the set of site-percolated loopless rooted triangulations (without boundary) such that the root-edge is oriented from a white vertex to a black vertex.
 Moreover, if $w\in\mK^{(0,0)}$ and $\Phi(w)=(M,\sigma)$, then the mapping $\etae$ gives a one-to-one correspondence between the steps of $w$ and the edges of $M$. \end{cor}